universal-packages/universal-plugin-config-loader/README.md

  | .plugin.[js|ts]        <- loaded if not yaml
 ```

-You can always modify the priority of location and format in the optons.
+You can always modify the priority of location and format in the options.

 ## Options

 - **`formatPriority`** `['json' | 'yaml' | 'yml' | 'js' | 'ts']`
-  Prioretization order if one format is desired but does not exists which one try next?
+  Prioritization order if one format is desired but does not exists which one try next?

 - **`loadFrom`** `string`
-  By default it will try to load from the root path but a differnt path can be specified to load from.
+  By default it will try to load from the root path but a different path can be specified to load from.

 - **`locationPriority`** `['package' | 'root' | '.root' | 'directory' | '.directory']`
-  By defaut is loaded from the package first but you can change the order of the location to be fetch first.
+  By default is loaded from the package first but you can change the order of the location to be fetch first.
-  - `package`: Internally embeded in the package.json file
+  - `package`: Internally embedded in the package.json file
   - `root`: A file named as the plugin name, ex: `jest.js`
   - `.root`: A file named as the plugin name with a prefixed dot, ex: `.jest.js`
   - `directory`: A folder containing more that one config file named as the plugin name, ex: `./github`